mozilla/cargo-vet/book/src/reference.md

 # Reference

-This section of the book provides more detail and documentation about specific aspects of `cargo vet`.
+This chapter of the book provides more detail and documentation about specific aspects of `cargo vet`.